 Workforce | Social Equity | Resilience | Diversity & Inclusion

-The Community Resilience & Social Equity (CRSE) Lab at Saint Anselm College is a dynamic research center and consultancy.
-The CRSE Lab was established to translate social equity research into practices that make organizations resilient and that result in equitable community impact.
-It produces events and curates resources that support resiliency, inclusion, and social equity.
+The Community Resilience & Social Equity Lab is a dynamic research center and consultancy established to translate social equity research into practices that make organizations resilient and that result in equitable community impact.
+We produce events and curate resources that support resiliency, inclusion and social equity.

 What is CRSE Lab?

 Resilient and equitable community development results in stronger people, places, and policies that lead to shared success.

 Why focus on social equity and resilience?
 Organizations that consider their communities, that support their workers, and that consider ways they can continuously improve access for those underserved or underrepresented are more likely to survive in the face of difficulty.
 Developing leaders who are self-reflective and empowered to do their best results in organizations that are responsive and accountable to their communities.
 Community Resilience & Social Equity Lab creates community supports through our Resilience Incubator and with organizations through our Technical Assistance Bureau.